 Texting is an extremely simple yet powerful medium to use when communicating with students, alumni, and stakeholders.
 And, like any tool, skilled and experienced professionals can guide others to use texting to its full potential.

 If you and your department have had successes, yell from the rooftops and be a student engagement champion on your campus.
 Your feedback assists other departments on campus and could lead to additional opportunities to reach institutional goals.
 Plus, you might even elevate your own reputation on campus as more of a strategic thinker and leader.

-Similarly, if your department experiences a procedural error or ill-advised text nudge, it's beneficial for everyone involved to hear about them in order to prevent the same mistakes from recurring.
+Similarly, if your department experiences a procedural error or ill-advised text nudge, it's beneficial for everyone involved to hear about setbacks in order to prevent the same mistakes from recurring.

 Get the word out

 Texting works.
 While you’ve seen the results of text nudges with prospective students, current students, alumni, and even parents, your colleagues may need to see it for themselves to believe it.
 By producing evidence, you can help others understand how texting can lead to success for them (and for your institution as a whole).

 Here are some of the ways that universities are using text nudges:

 - Admissions – Identifying the most interested prospective students, communicating with parents, sending deadline reminders